The Terro-human History Project

 |

-1 Iraq, Jordan, Lebanon, and Syria plus the former British territories of Kuwait, Muscat and Oman, Qatar, and the Trucial Coast.
+1 Iraq and Jordan, Lebanon, Syria and the former British territories of Kuwait, Muscat and Oman (Oman), Qatar, and the Trucial Coast (United Arab Emirates).

 Not all Western Bloc nations joined the Terran Federation.
-In the immediate aftermath of the Third World War several former Western Bloc nations, led by the northwestern Eurasian nations of Britain and France, formed the World Commonwealth of Nations, a international collective security organization distinct from the Terran Federation of States.
+In the immediate aftermath of the Third World War several former Western Bloc nations, led by the nations of Britain and France, formed the World Commonwealth of Nations, an international collective security organization distinct from the Terran Federation.
 Several former subject territories which had been controlled by western Eurasian nations were admitted into the World Commonwealth as full members.
 (See Table 4.)

 Ethiopia |